Rava (amora): Biography

+Burial Site

+Jewish tradition holds that Rava and his study companion Abaye are buried in a cave shown on Har Yavnit (Ovnit).
+R. Yudan Nesi'ah, upon whom was conferred the title of nasi, is also said to have been buried on the mountain, along with his two sons.
+Visitors may access the burial sites as they lie outside the restricted area.
+The mountain affords a good prospect of the Hula valley on its east and southeastern side, including the town of Rosh Pina and the northern part of the Sea of Galilee.

 Teachings

 Halacha

 The debates between Rava and Abaye are considered classic examples of Talmudic dialectical logic.
 Of their hundreds of recorded disputes, the law is decided according to the opinion of Rava in all but six cases.
 His methodology greatly influenced not only his students, but the stammaim, as well.
 Rava was regarded as a greater authority than Abaye, and in cases where there was a difference of opinion between them Rava was generally followed; there are only six instances in which Abaye's decision was preferred.
 Rava "would join the practical awareness of daily existence" to his teachings, while Abaye's teachings relied only on "the consistent and systematic logic of halakhic interpretation"; thus halakha was decided like Rava in nearly all cases.

 Rava occupied a prominent position among the transmitters of halakhah, and established many new decisions and rulings, especially in ceremonial law.
 He strove to spread the knowledge of halakhah by discoursing upon it in lectures, to which the public were admitted, and many of his halakhic decisions expressly state that they were taken from such discourses.
 He was a master of halakhic exegesis, not infrequently resorting to it to demonstrate the Biblical authority underlying legal regulations.
 He adopted certain hermeneutic principles which were partly modifications of older rules and partly his own.
+One example of a rule he likely invented is Maimonides' rule, which the eponymous Maimonides would later cite and popularise in the Mishneh Torah.